leo2d/market-share-chat/README.md

 - The Bot will parse the received CSV file and then post a message to a RabbitMQ queue with the quote info.
 - Then RabbitMQ will send the message to the subscriber( chat server) and the chat server will build a message and send to the chatroom using the following format: ``“{stock} quote is ${close value} per share”``.
 This message owner will be the bot.

-### Work in progress:
-- Have the chat messages ordered by their timestamps and show only the last 50 messages.
+- Chat messages are limited to the last 50 messages.

-### In discussion:
+### Pssible future features:
 - Multiple chat rooms and an option to choose a room or create a new room
 - A screen to new users sign up
 - Store room and chat data on DB (encrypt messages)